Report 2: Student Characteristics and Outcomes

 This report led the King County Behavioral Health and Recovery Division of the Department of Community and Human Services and Seattle Public Schools to collaborate on establishing a recovery school as part of the Interagency Academy system.

-From 2015-2022, 63% of students at the Seattle Recovery Academy have earned, or are working toward, a high school diploma at the school.
+From 2015-2022, 63% of students at the Seattle Recovery Campus have earned, or are working toward, a high school diploma at the school.
 An additional 18% have transferred to continue schooling elsewhere. (see Figure 5)

-Data about student substance use demonstrates the power of the Recovery Academy.
+Data about student substance use demonstrates the power of the Recovery Campus.
 For a student to be in recovery means that they are building a sober lifestyle in and out of school which involves cultivating connections with others, engaging in prosocial activities, and being a presence in the recovery community.

 Summary

-Read together, the national research and this summary of student outcomes at Seattle’s Interagency Recovery Academy show the effectiveness of the model.
+Read together, the national research and this summary of student outcomes at Seattle’s Interagency Recovery Campus show the effectiveness of the model.
 Student perspectives on their time at the school help us understand the power of a drug and alcohol-free place to learn:

 References